- September 14, 2022

 |Monthly Expenses For Students||Approx AUD||Approx INR|

-However, these numbers just cover the fundamentals, and they will change depending on the university you attend and your desired standard of life.
-If your university does not have a hostel option, which is rare, or if you prefer to live independently, you could end up paying between AUD 1000 and AUD 1750 for an one room unit.
+However, these numbers cover the fundamentals, which will change depending on the university you attend and your desired standard of life.
+If your university does not have a hostel option, which is rare, or if you prefer to live independently, you could end up paying between AUD 1000 and AUD 1750 for a one-room unit.

 Additionally, the cost of entertainment can vary significantly.
 The monthly expenses can roughly correspond to your weekly expenses if you prefer to spend your weekends visiting the spectacular landscapes of the country.

 Australia is a massive country, expanding from one hemisphere to the other.
 However, for most international students, the popular destinations to study are Sydney & Melbourne.
 Sydney is known as one of the most expensive cities to live in across the world, so it goes without saying that cost of living in Sydney will be higher and international students should be aware of it.

 Sydney is well-known for its cosmopolitan and diverse community, top-notch educational facilities and faculty, employment prospects, and breathtaking natural settings.
 Given these advantages, it is understandable why more than 1,000 international students choose to attend the city each year.